 our success stories never feature elements of failure and learning, we suggest that we do not tolerate mistakes.
 If we tell stories of heroically working through the night, we risk alienating those who work flexibly or part-time.
 But if we tell stories that reveal vulnerability, if we honour failed experiments, if we recognise risk-taking, then we will encourage those same qualities in our team.

 As leaders, corporate culture is on us.
 We cannot delegate it solely to an HR department.
 We need to pause to take time to reflect.
 To evaluate our true values and whether they conflict with our habits.
 Often we need help.
 We need someone to help us hit the pause button, and help us see the wider picture.
-Get in touch with your local TPC Leadership branch to begin talking through the process.
+Get in touch to begin talking through the process.
 The inner work we do now will affect the culture we leave behind in years to come.